Dying Light: Sequels and related media

 A prequel novel, Nightmare Row, written by Raymond Benson, was released on 8 April 2016.
 The story revolves around Mel Wyatt and her brother Paul, who were trapped in a hotel after the outbreak.

 In May 2015, it was announced that the development of another Techland video game, Hellraid, had been put on hold to allow the studio to allocate resources and time to concentrate on the development of the Dying Light franchise.
 A spin-off of the game, titled Dying Light: Bad Blood, was released in early access in 2018.
 It is a battle royale game that pits 12 players against each other on a small map.
 The game failed to attract many players, and Techland made it available for all Dying Light players for free in January 2020.

-A sequel, Dying Light 2, was released in February 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. A spin-off game titled Dying Light: The Beast, which stars Kyle Crane as its protagonist, was released on the 18th of September 2025 for PlayStation 5, Windows, and Xbox Series X and Series S.
+A sequel, Dying Light 2, was released in February 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. A second sequel game titled Dying Light: The Beast, which stars Kyle Crane as its recurring protagonist, was released on the 18th of September 2025 for PlayStation 5, Windows, and Xbox Series X and Series S.